Animal Treasure Island

 Animal Treasure Island (どうぶつ宝島, Dōbutsu Takarajima) is a 1971 Japanese anime adventure comedy film directed by Hiroshi Ikeda and based on the 1883 novel Treasure Island by Robert Louis Stevenson.
 The film was produced by Toei Animation and released on the studio's 20th anniversary.
-It was licensed and distributed in English-language countries by Discotek Media.
+In the United States, the film was syndicated directly to television by American International Television under the title Treasure Island.

 Plot

 Jim, the young assistant of the keeper of the Admiral Bembo inn, and his mouse friend Gran (Rex in English) are one night asked by a rough, one-legged stranger for a room and to watch out for suspicious-looking characters.
 The latter, a band of black-cloaked assassins, soon arrive, and the man asks Jim to take care of the casket he's been carrying before engaging the intruders.
 Jim and Gran narrowly escape.
 After they return to the ransacked inn later, they open the casket in hopes of gaining some money as compensation for the damage.
 Inside they find a map to the treasure hidden by the infamous pirate Captain Flint.

 Jim and Gran immediately set out with their steam-powered barrel boat - and the innkeeper's infant son Baboo as a stowaway - to recover the riches, but after a few days at sea they are captured by the pirate crew of Captain Silver and brought to Pirate Island, where both are sold to a slave merchant.
 Alerted by Gran's unchecked babbling, one of the crew, the monocled Baron, also steals the map from Jim in order to gain captaincy over his own ship by presenting it to the pirates' council.

 In their holding cell, Jim and Gran encounter Kathy, Captain Flint's feisty and resolute granddaughter.
 They manage to escape the cell, and Jim recovers the map as the assembled captains of Pirate Island pour over it.
 Kathy, however, promptly steals it, and having no ship to reach the island, she accepts the Baron's offer of transportation, which is in turn instantly usurped by Silver.
 Silver and his crew try their best to steal the map back during the voyage, but Kathy's distrust and Jim's secret assistance foil the scheme repeatedly.
 After an attack by the pirate captain chairman, which they narrowly escape, Jim and Gran incapacitate Silver and his crew with their own sleeping potion.